Who We Are

 Years later, I am resuming writing as a creative outlet and find that when I am writing, time slips away.
 I look forward to going on this writing journey with the people I have met in the Marin chapter of the California Writers Club.
 I am also a member of the Women’s National Book Association.

-Jean lived in Japan, worked in the intelligence community, conducted historical research, and briefed Silicon Valley CEOs on geopolitical risk before embarking on her latest career as a writer.
+Jean lived in Japan, worked in the intelligence community, researched World War II for a Japanese television company, and briefed Silicon Valley CEOs on geopolitical risk before embarking on her latest adventure as a writer.
+She has been a volunteer ESL tutor with Refugee and Immigrant Transitions for twelve years. www.jeangordonkocienda.com

 Deanna Lutzeier